Oct 29, 2021

 2. Determine the cost per salon hour

-Based on the above factors, wthe cost per hour of salon work can be estimated, which should then be multiplied by the time spent on the service and preparation for it.
+Based on the above factors, the cost per hour of salon work can be estimated, which should then be multiplied by the time spent on the service and preparation for it.

 3. Take into account your strengths

-This category includes, but is not limited to, the location of the salon, its opening hours, its specialisation, its experience and reputation in the industry, specific skills and the services provided based on these.
+This category includes, but is not limited to, the location of the salon, its opening hours, its specialization, its experience and reputation in the industry, specific skills, and the services provided based on these.

-The higher the competitive advantage, such as opening the salon to evening hours or providing services not available at other outlets, the higher the price you can set, as customers will be prepared to pay it.
+The higher the competitive advantage, such as opening the salon in the evenings or providing services not available at other outlets, the higher the price you can set, as clients will be prepared to pay it.

 4. Take independent factors into account